platformsh/platformsh-docs/docs/src/dedicated/overview/monitoring.md

 weight: 2
 sidebarTitle: "Incident Monitoring"
 description: |
-  All of our Dedicated clusters are monitored 24/7 to ensure uptime and to measure server metrics such as available disk space, memory and disk usage, and several dozen other metrics that give us a complete picture of the health of your application’s infrastructure.
+  All of our {{% names/dedicated-gen-2 %}} clusters are monitored 24/7 to ensure uptime and to measure server metrics such as available disk space, memory and disk usage, and several dozen other metrics that give us a complete picture of the health of your application’s infrastructure.
 ---

 {{% description %}}